canonical/brand-store-documentation/tutorial/create-ubuntu-core-image.rst

 .. only:: html

-    .. note:: :doc:`configuration-values` contains information relating to the specific configuration of your Dedicated Snap Store.
+    .. note:: :doc:`/reference/configuration-values` contains information relating to the specific configuration of your Dedicated Snap Store.

 To validate that the store was provisioned correctly, and that you are able to access it, we recommend creating and booting an Ubuntu Core image on amd64.